unix/v-decorators/README.md

 #### step.B: install and import.

-1. install lib to your project, `npm i v-decorators`.
+1. install lib to your project, `npm i @haifeng-fe/v-decorators`.

-2. import in your component, `import { Decorators } from 'v-decorators'`.
+2. import in your component, `import { Decorators } from '@haifeng-fe/v-decorators'`.

 <br/>